The End of Oak Street: Development

-In March 2023, an untitled film directed, written and co-produced by David Robert Mitchell was in development, with J. J. Abrams and Hannah Minghella producing for Bad Robot and with Matt Jackson producing for Jackson Pictures.
+In March 2023, an untitled film directed, written and co-produced by David Robert Mitchell was in development at Warner Bros.
+Pictures, with J. J. Abrams and Hannah Minghella producing for Bad Robot and with Matt Jackson and Tommy Harper producing for Jackson Pictures.
 Anne Hathaway was cast in the lead role.

-In February, Ewan McGregor joined the cast of the film, with Maisy Stella and Christian Convery joining in March.
+By February 2024, it was revealed that Ewan McGregor had been cast, with Maisy Stella and Christian Convery joining in March.
 In late March, the title was revealed to be Flowervale Street.
 In April, Jordan Alexa Davis, P. J. Byrne and Chris Coy joined the cast.